TecTrixer/convertingnumbers/README.md

-# de-encoding
+# Change between number systems
-A program for de- and encoding numbers in different number systems
+With this python program you can de- and encode numbers in various number systems like binary, hexa and many more.